dhcchh/VCT-Hackathon-Esports-Manager-Challenge/Data/VCT2024-International/README-intl-2024-data.md

 - **leagues_vct_intl_2024.csv**: Contains details of all the leagues in the VCT International 2024.

 ### vct-intl-2024-s2-players.csv
 This table below documents the vct-intl-2024-s2-players.csv file.
-It contains data about players of all the players participating in the VCT Stage 2 tournament series for each region.
+It contains data about players of all the players participating in the VCT Stage 2 tournament for each region.
 It provides an detailed explanation on what data each column containes and how it is interpreted.
-We select this tournament series for our pool of international players as it is the highest tier tournament where every player in the league had a chance to compete.
+We select this tournament for data pool of international players as it is the highest tier tournament where every player in the league had a chance to compete.
 | Column Name       | Description                                                                  | Data Type   |
 |-------------------|----------------------------------------------------------------------------- |-------------|
 | **country**       | The player's country of origin (e.g., Taiwan, China).                        | `string`    |